TheRemyyy/apex-compiler/docs/stdlib/overview.md

 - [Collections](collections.md): Built-in List and Map types.
 - [I/O](io.md): Console input and output.

 > **Note**: The entire Standard Library is currently implemented as **compiler intrinsics**.
-This means functions like `Math.sqrt` or `Str.length` are compiled directly to efficient LLVM instructions or C runtime calls with zero overhead.
+This means functions like `Math.sqrt` or `Str.len` are compiled directly to efficient LLVM instructions or C runtime calls with zero overhead.
 There are no external `.apex` module files for the standard library yet.